taerikor/todo-list/README.md

-# Vanilla Redux
+# Todo List

-Nomad Coders Redux and React-Redux tutorial
+simple todos

-used and learned Vanila JS
+Nomad Coders Redux, React-Redux, Redux toolkit tutorial

 You can watch the [course](https://nomadcoders.co/redux-for-beginners) for this app.